 Mick Spencer, founder, and CEO of ONTHEGO.
 Spencer states that when his team has a quarterly, the entire company and team is involved in the review so they can address how they are tracking.
 Whether the goals are met, not met and the reasons behind it.

-Alyssa Gregory is the founder of Small Business Bonfire, a social and educational community for entrepreneurs and an author of more than 2,500 business related articles.
+Alyssa Gregory is the founder of Small Business Bonfire.
+It is a social and educational community for entrepreneurs and an author of more than 2,500 business-related articles.
 In an article giving examples of setting SMART goals for project managers, Gregory gives a great example of how to implement SMART:

 Broad Goal: I wish to expand my business.